Skip to content

 Last updated:

-Understanding each category matters because the diagnostic features that expose one type of forgery can be absent or misleading in another.
-A freehand simulation produces line quality problems that tracing does not, because tracing eliminates the need for the forger to hold the pen path in working memory.
-Tracing, in turn, leaves physical evidence of transfer that simulation does not.
-Auto-forgery (the signer forges their own signature on a document they later deny) leaves none of those physical traces at all.
-Each category demands a different examination strategy and a different set of instrumental techniques.
+Each category demands a different examination strategy because the diagnostic features that expose one forgery type may be absent or misleading in another.
+Freehand simulation produces line quality problems that tracing does not, because tracing removes the need to hold the pen path in working memory.
+Tracing leaves physical evidence of transfer that simulation does not.
+Auto-forgery leaves none of those physical traces at all, because the signature is genuine.

 A genuine signature is the product of a motor programme: a learned, automatic neuromuscular routine that produces a consistent movement trajectory without moment-to-moment conscious guidance.
 The trajectory is defined in terms of velocity, acceleration, pen pressure, pen-lift timing, and pen angle, and it is these dynamic parameters, not the static shape of the ink trace, that encode the most individualising information.